WebAssembly/component-model/design/mvp/Async.md

 [`O_NONBLOCK`]) can be implemented by passing an intermediate non-zero-length memory buffer to `stream.{read,write}` and signalling "readiness" once the operation completes.
 However, this approach incurs extra copying overhead.
-To avoid this overhead in a best-effort mannner, `stream.{read,write}` allow the buffer length to be zero in which case "completion" of the operation is allowed (but not required) to wait to complete until the other end is "ready".
+To avoid this overhead in a best-effort manner, `stream.{read,write}` allow the buffer length to be zero in which case "completion" of the operation is allowed (but not required) to wait to complete until the other end is "ready".
 As the "but not required" caveat suggests, after a zero-length `stream.{read,write}`